chrismaltby/gb-studio-site/content/docs/settings.md

 <span class="new">New in 1.2.0</span>

-Clicking the _Project Navigator_ and selecting _Settings_ will take you to a list of your project's settings.
+Clicking the _Project View Button_ and selecting _Settings_ will take you to a list of your project's settings.

 ## GB Color Options